 Indium for cryogenic seals is available in a variety of forms, depending on your application:

 - Can be used for any manual sealing application

 - Indium Preforms

-- Can provide a precise, repeatable amount of indium
+- Provide a precise, repeatable amount of indium

 - Indium Foil or Ribbon

 - Ideal for sealing large areas